chrisnathan20/mybnb-react-java-sql/README.md

 - Start browsing through MyBnB by either signup up or logging in

+How to get Reports (All Requests are POST requests):

+Report 1: We would like to run a report and provide the total number of bookings in a specific date range by city.
+- found by sending a request to http://localhost:8080/mybnb/reportA with body of "start" for start date, "end" for end date, "city" for city
+- note that date is in YYYY-MM-DD format

+Report 2: We would like to run a report and provide the total number of bookings in a specific date range by a Zip code within a city.
+- found by sending a request to http://localhost:8080/mybnb/reportB with body of "start" for start date, "end" for end date, "city" for city
+- note that date is in YYYY-MM-DD format

+Report 3: We would like to run a report and provide the total number of listings per country.
+- found by sending a request to http://localhost:8080/mybnb/reportC with body of "country" for country

+Report 4: We would like to run a report and provide the total number of listings per country and city.
+- found by sending a request to http://localhost:8080/mybnb/reportD with body of "country" for country, "city" for city

+Report 5: We would like to run a report and provide the total number of listings per country and city, zip.
+- found by sending a request to http://localhost:8080/mybnb/reportE with body of "country" for country, "city" for city, "postal_code" for zip

+Report 6: We would like to rank the hosts by the total number of listings they have overall per country
+- found by sending a request to http://localhost:8080/mybnb/reportF with body of "country" for country

+Report 7: We would like to rank the hosts by the total number of listings they have overall per city
+- found by sending a request to http://localhost:8080/mybnb/reportG with body of "city" for city

+Report 8: For every city and country a report should provide the hosts that have a number of listings that is more than 10% of the number of listings in that city and country.
+This is a query that identifies the possible commercial hosts, something that the system should flag and prohibit.
+- found by sending a request to http://localhost:8080/mybnb/reportH with body of "city" for city, "country" for country

 System Limitations:

 - Frequently crashes when adding new special price or new unavailability as a Host for their respective listing, but running refresh immediately fixes it (temporarily)